• Resources

 Why is Take-Home Salary Different from CTC?

-Example: If an employee’s CTC is 8 lakh per annum, they may get about 5.5 lakh per annum due to the deductions and non-monetary allowances provided as part of the CTC.
+Example: If an employee’s CTC is ₹8 lakh per annum, the actual take-home salary may be around ₹5.5 lakh per annum after deductions and exclusion of non-cash CTC components.

 Understanding Some Important Terms on Your Salary Slip

-Your salary slip will include various terms and elements that affect your CTC, gross salary, and take-home pay differently.
-Some of these important terms are given below.
+Your salary slip includes various components that affect CTC, gross salary, and take-home pay differently.
+Some commonly used terms are explained below.

-• Basic Compensation: It is the base salary you are paid, and it typically accounts for 40-50% of the CTC.
-The base salary is 100% taxed, directly impacting benefits and contributions.
+• Basic Salary: It is the fixed portion of salary and typically accounts for 40–50% of the CTC.
+Basic salary is fully taxable and forms the base for calculating PF, gratuity, and certain allowances.

-• House Rent Allowance (HRA): HRA is paid to cover housing expenses and is partly exempt from tax if the employee resides in a private house.
-HRA exemptions may not apply to home-owning employees.
+• House Rent Allowance (HRA): HRA is paid to cover housing expenses and may be partially exempt from tax if the employee lives in rented accommodation and meets exemption conditions.

 Read more: HR compliance checklist for startups